eidoriantan/messenger-translator/README.md

 An open-sourced Translator bot app built for Facebook's [Messenger], powered by [Google Translate].

-Visit the [Facebook page] and send a message through [Messenger][Chat] to try out the bot and if you liked it, please give the page a like and/or give it a review.
+Visit the [Facebook page] and send a message through [Messenger Chat] to try out the bot and if you liked it, please give the page a like and/or review.

 This project uses [Express], [Google Translate API] to translate the messages, and a SQL Server to manage the user's database.